Mettapana

 The sonic palette ranges from acoustic instruments such as bandoneon, strings and processed pianos to evolving melodies created with electro-acoustic media and granular modular synthesis.

-Generative art, programming, and sound in constant evolution
+Generative art, programming and sound in constant evolution